 Nicknamed the ‘Earl of Shaughnessy’

-While Vancouver government officials have been chasing away foreign home buyers, one Chinese immigrant is hard at work restoring one of the city’s most famous heritage houses.
+While Vancouver government officials have been chasing away foreign home buyers, one Chinese man is hard at work restoring one of the city’s most famous heritage houses.

 His driving force: A love for the hit ITV drama series “Downton Abbey.”